 Leftover Brie.
 Can you imagine?
 I had to put it to good use so this Creamy Mushroom Brie Bisque was born.
 Creamy Mushroom Brie Bisque is just a little creamy with only a bit of body, so it’s a nice soup to serve when the spring day is warm and the evening cool.
 Maybe with a little toasted bread (see Crusty Bread, below) and a salad.
 Or a panini like this Panera’s Copycat Steak & White Cheddar Panini.

 But me?
 I was perfectly happy with the soup just as dinner!
-I’ve left you with all kinds of links at the bottom of the page, for the Paninis, a gorgeous Steak in a Red Wine Reduction, a salad I think would be great with this meal along with a few other ideas.
+I’ve left you with all kinds of links at the bottom of the page, for my Sandwiches, a fabulous Steak in a Red Wine Reduction, a salad I think would be great with this meal along with a few other ideas.

 Cooking Creamy Mushroom Brie Bisque:

 For this recipe, I pulled out a “backward” technique that I use to coax every bit of flavor from the grocery store button mushrooms.
 I chop them finely, then I sweat them, covered until they give up all their juices.
 Only then do I unlid and let the liquid give way and caramelize.
 This works so well for my Steakhouse Mushrooms that it’s become my go-to method of cooking mushrooms.

 I also pulled some of my good Chicken Stock out of the freezer.
 You can use any stock but with all the specialty ingredients, Brie and Cream and Mushrooms, I just felt that the homemade stock was the way to go.
 The soup, after I added the stock, was so good, I just kept giving it little tastes!
 I almost didn’t even want to add the Brie or the cream!

 But I did!
 And it was even better.
 It was still a bit thin so I tossed a little cream cheese in the mix.
 See, I wanted a little l more body but didn’t want to add anything to compete with the Brie flavor.